OliverSwift/SwiftZigbeeSoilMoistureSensor/doc/how_to_compile.md

 2. Start it.
 3. Install Toolchain Manager.
 4. Launch Toolchain Manager (Click the Open button)
-5. Install nRF Connect SDK 2.4.1 (the one used here, lates may work as well)
+5. Install nRF Connect SDK 2.5.0 (tested, it appears that 2.6.1 doesn't work here)
 6. From the dropdown list select Generate Environment Script, save it to ~/ncs for example

 ~/ncs is where everything stands

+Tools for flashing are required, see below nrf Command line Tools.

-# Manually
+## Installing SDK Manually

+Not recommanded but working SDK may not be available from nRF Connect for Desktop later on.

 [Here](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/installation/install_ncs.html)

-# Compile
+## Compile the project

 Make sure you source the env.sh script that sets up SDK environment variables